-Where history has often marginalised the female voice, Sutapa Biswas’s newly-commissioned film Lumen reinstates it, not just as mainstay of family and home but as avatar of social conscience.
-Autograph is supporting the commission, and in 2022 will exhibit the film at our gallery in a solo exhibition.
+Where history has often marginalised the female voice, Lumen reinstates it, not just as a mainstay of family and home but as an avatar of social conscience.
+Autograph presents the London premiere of Sutapa Biswas’ acclaimed film in a new solo exhibition.

-is an inter-disciplinary artist working across a range of media including painting, drawing, film, photography and installation.
+is an interdisciplinary artist working across a range of media including painting, drawing, film, photography and installation.
 Born in India and educated in the UK, Biswas graduated with a BA in Fine Art with Art History from Leeds University in 1985.
-She has a postgraduate degree from the Slade School of Art and was a research student at the Royal College of Art.
+She has a postgraduate degree from the Slade School of Art, London, and was a research student at the Royal College of Art, London.

 Can you spare a few moments?
 Autograph is carrying out a survey to better understand who our digital audiences are.
 The survey should take no longer than five minutes to complete.
 Anything you tell us will be kept confidential, is anonymous and will only be used for research purposes.